 The Mental Health program consists of four levels of housing with varying staff supports.
-Our Treatment Congregate program and Dually Diagnosed programs offer the people we serve 24 hours a day staffing.
-A higher staffing ratio is provided in the Dually Diagnosed program as it is expected that the participants, having a secondary diagnosis of mental disabilities, will require intensive care and rehabilitation intervention.
+Our Treatment Congregate program and Dually Diagnosed programs offer the people we serve 24-hour a day staffing.

 The participants live with 8-9 other people.
 Support, training, and assistance in activities of daily living such as shopping, cooking, money management, medication management, use of community services, and independent living skills are provided by trained staff.
 Rent includes food, furnishings, maintenance, and repairs, as well as other incidental expenses.

 In our Treatment Apartment program, the participants are independent in many areas of daily living but may continue to require minimal support and supervision.
 Trained staff make daily visits to the sites seven days per week and are available 24 hours a day via a beeper for emergencies.
-People in this program live with two other individuals.
+Individuals in this program live with two others.